-Today I have a toddler apron & toy oven mitt free pattern to share with you!
+Today I have a FREE Toddler Apron Pattern & toy oven mitt pattern to share with you!

-Perfect for pretend play!
-Or the apron is great for real kitchen fun too!
+The Toddler Apron Pattern is perfect for pretend play!
+Or the toddler apron is great for real kitchen fun too!

 Remember the oven mitt is a toy and is not to be used with any hot items.